Influenza (the flu)

 Overview

-Flu is not the same as a common cold or COVID-19, but it can be a serious illness.
+Flu is not the same as a common cold or COVID-19, and it can be a serious illness.
 For some people, such as young children, the elderly, and those with underlying medical conditions, the flu can cause serious complications requiring hospitalisation and can sometimes lead to death.

 Signs and symptoms

-The symptoms of flu can include:
+The symptoms of flu can vary from mild to severe.
+They often include:

-• fever
+• fever (38 degrees or more)

 • sore throat